meiersi/blaze-binary/README.md

     newtype Decoder a = ...

     class Binary a where
-      toBinary   :: Encoder a
+      encode :: Encoder a
-      fromBinary :: Decoder a
+      decode :: Decoder a

 Only one format is supported in the beginning.
 The untagged, throughput format.
 This format gives a good baseline for the possible speed of the implementation.
 We run an `Encoder` by converting it to a bytestring `Builder`.

-    encode :: Encoder a -> a -> Builder
+    runEncoder :: Encoder a -> a -> Builder

 We run a `Decoder` by converting it to an (`Data.Attoparsec.ByteString.Result`)[http://hackage.haskell.org/packages/archive/attoparsec/0.10.1.1/doc/html/Data-Attoparsec-ByteString.html#t:Result].

-    decode :: Decoder a -> Result a
+    runDecoder :: Decoder a -> Result a

 Note that the decoder selects the appropriate format based on the 4-byte prefix.

 We provide convenience functions for the conversion to and from bytestrings.

-    toBinaryBuilder          :: Binary a => a -> Builder
+    encodeToBuilder          :: Binary a => a -> Builder
-    toBinaryByteString       :: Binary a => a -> S.ByteString
+    encodeToByteString       :: Binary a => a -> S.ByteString
-    toBinaryLazyByteString   :: Binary a => a -> L.ByteString
+    encodeToLazyByteString   :: Binary a => a -> L.ByteString

-    fromBinaryByteString     :: Binary a => S.ByteString -> Either String a
+    decodeFromByteString     :: Binary a => S.ByteString -> Either String a
-    fromBinaryLazyByteString :: Binary a => L.ByteString -> Either String a
+    decodeFromLazyByteString :: Binary a => L.ByteString -> Either String a